pirati-web/praha.pirati.cz/_people/jaromir-beranek.md

 Jaromir studied at universities in Prague, Cologne and Fort Lauderdale and holds Master's degrees in International Management and Law.
 He is a seasoned financial and portfolio manager with experience from multinationals (Bosch, O2) as well as the startup community (Wayra, StartupYard).
 Jaromir is fluent in English and German and has a basic command of French.
 He is an avid runner and musician and enjoys travelling and long hikes in the mountains.

 In 2018, Jaromir was elected into the Prague City Assembly.
 As the Chairman of the IT and Smart City Committee, he focuses on Smart City and innovation projects, and promotes enterpreneurship.
 Furthermore, he oversees financial administration and European projects as well as the development of the integrated transportation system, and the promotion of clean mobility.
 Since October 2019, he has been serving also as the Deputy Chair of the Pirate Party Group in the Prague City Assembly.
+He was re-elected to the Prague City Assembly in 2022 and in 2023 he was elected to be the chairman of the Committee of the City Assembly for foreign relations and EU funds.